gideonn/insta-Unfollow-Users/README.md

 # insta-Unfollow-Users

+[Edit: This script stopped working after Instagram changed its API behavior.
+I have a plan on updating the script whenever I get time.
+I'll probably have to use some workaround to accomplish this.
+Thank you for your patience!]

 This is a script/bot to unfollow all instagram users that are not following back

 There are people who follow you to make you follow back, and then unfollow you.